rnd-team-dev/plotoptix/README.rst

 Installation
 ============

-**Note**, at this point, PlotOptiX binaries are tested in: Windows 10, Ubuntu 18.04.
+**Note**, at this point, PlotOptiX binaries are tested in: Windows 10, Ubuntu 18.04, CentOS 7.

 Windows should be ready to go in most cases.
 You need to do some more typing in Linux.
 For video encoding you need to install CUDA toolkit in both Linux and Windows.